camilaburne/camilaburne.github.io/_posts/2021-07-12-SQL-tips-for-fast-queries.md

 title: "SQL tips for fast queries"
 date: 2021-07-12
 tags: sql blog
+desc: "5 things to avoid when querying big data"
 ---

 Querying tables with SQL is the first part of any data science project, sometimes, it can be the slowest one too.
-To boost the performance of the extraction and loading, I’m writing down some tips to run queries fast.
+To boost the performance of the extraction and loading, I’m sharing 5 mistakes to avoid when querying big data.

-I received these tips from my manager after she identified queries that took minutes to run.
-As a rule of thumb, if a query is taking over 30s, go back and find if there is any of the following mistakes in your SQL.

 <br />